publiccodenet/about/organization/governance-model.md

 ### Strategic council

-The [strategic council](strategic-council.md) helps the board of directors with key strategic decisions as well as serve as ambassadors for its mission.
+The [strategic council](strategic-council.md) helps the board of directors with key strategic decisions and serve as ambassadors for our mission.

 ### Advisory board